Computer-Assisted-Clinical-Medicine/Singlepulse_-TQ_Code/README.md

 If you use this code for your work please cite the following paper.

-Simon Reichert, Victor Schepkin, Dennis Kleimaier, Frank G. Zöllner and Lothar R. Schad 23Na Triple Quantum MR Signal Extraction Using a Single-pulse Sequence with Single Quantum Time Efficiency
+Simon Reichert, Victor Schepkin, Dennis Kleimaier, Frank G. Zöllner and Lothar R. Schad 23Na Triple Quantum MR Signal Extraction Using a Single-pulse Sequence with Single Quantum Time Efficiency.
+Magnetic Resonace in Medicine, 2024,